Dr-Shab/HouseholdChoresBot/README.md

 ## **Remarks**
 - The WhatsApp bot is best run as a cron job in `/etc/cron.d/bot` under a normal user.
 - Includes enhancements to minimize bot detection, along with some custom JavaScript.
+- I am working on a more secure docker image for the website, that's why the docker compose won't find the specified image.
+Please use the following or similar: [uwsgi-nginx-flask-docker](https://github.com/tiangolo/uwsgi-nginx-flask-docker) as a base.

 #### Workflow Diagram